 Example Use of the Binomial Distribution

 In a future post, I will show you ways you can use the various discrete probability distributions for binary data.
 For now, I’ll include an example use of only the binomial distribution to give you an idea.
 The graph below shows us that if the probability of a defective product is 1.5% and you are modeling a sample size of 30, you’d expect just over 60% of the samples to have zero defective products.
 Additionally, the binomial distribution predicts that about 7.4% of the samples will have two or more defective products.

 Performing a Goodness-of-Fit Test for other Discrete Distributions

-If you are working with discrete data that are not binary data, chances are you’ll need to perform a Chi-square goodness-of-fit test to decide if your data fit a certain discrete distribution.
+If you are working with discrete data that are not binary data, chances are you’ll need to perform a Chi-square goodness-of-fit test to decide if your data fit a particular discrete probability distribution.
 These tests compare the theoretical frequencies to the frequencies of the observed values.
 If the difference is statistically significant, you can conclude that your data do not follow that specific discrete distribution.

 - H0: The sample data follow the hypothesized distribution.